github/developer.github.com/content/changes/2014-04-08-reset-api-tokens.md

 ---

-As [announced earlier today][heartbleed-blog-post], we are actively responding to the recently-released [Heartbleed security vulnerability][heartbleed-blog-post] in OpenSSL.
+As [announced earlier today][heartbleed-blog-post], we are actively responding to the recently-disclosed [Heartbleed security vulnerability][heartbleed-blog-post] in OpenSSL.
 While at this time GitHub has no indication that the attack has been used beyond testing the vulnerability, we recommend that integrators [reset the API authorizations][api] for their OAuth